eclipse/epsilon-website/mkdocs/docs/doc/etl.md

 # The Epsilon Transformation Language (ETL)

 The aim of ETL is to contribute model-to-model transformation capabilities to Epsilon.
-More specifically, ETL can be used to transform an arbitrary number of input models into an arbitrary number of output models of different modelling languages and technologies at a high level of abstraction.
+More specifically, ETL can be used to transform an arbitrary number of input models into an arbitrary number of output models of different modelling languages and technologies in a rule-based and modular manner.

+!!! tip "Try ETL online"
+    You can run and fiddle with an ETL transformation that transforms a tree model to a graph model in the [online Epsilon Playground](../../live/?etl).

 ## Abstract Syntax